Justins10000x/Multi-Asset-Alpha-Signal-V1-/README.md

-Welcome to version 1 of the Alpha generator, current inputs variables include: SPY, QQQ, IWM, VIX, TNX.
+Welcome to version 1 of the Alpha generator, current input variables include: SPY, QQQ, IWM, VIX, TNX.

 Our priority for the next update will aim to address the overfitting issues that's been observed in V1.